 R functions for obtaining the effective degrees of freedom

 Three R functions were developed for improving the estimates of the variance components and generating the effective degrees of freedom (EDF).
 These functions improve the estimation of the variance components by using the restricted maximum likelihood (REML) technique.
 The EDF is used to assess the effectiveness of the improved estimates.
 The formula for computing the EDF from Richard and Kathy’s paper is calculated as twice the square of the mean divided by the variance.
 These variances can be obtained by calculating the sum of the elements of interest from the variance covariance matrix.
 The variance covariance matrix is generated from the inverse of the Fisher’s information matrix, which is the expectation of the second derivative of the likelihood function.
-The implementation of the tree functions for two-phase experiments are described below.
+The implementations of the three functions for two-phase experiments are described below.

 The first R function is called getMSEst().
 This function extracts the mean squares (MS) and the degrees of freedom (DF) from the ANOVA table of the aov() function.
 As mentioned in the previous paragraph, the expectation of the second derivative of the likelihood functions has to be defined to constrict the inverse of the Fisher’s information matrix.
-We will shows the expectation of the second derivative of the likelihood functions is equal DF divided by the twice of the square of the MS.
+We will show that the expectation of the second derivative of the likelihood function is equal DF divided by the twice of the square of the MS.

 Suppose there are m set of MS from the ANOVA table, these MS are assumed to have a chi-square distribution.
 Let these MS be denoted by si2, the distribution can be written as,